cachilders/backpat/README.md

      stars: 10661 }
 ```

 Simple as that.
-The Github stargazer count makes filtering the heavy hitters from
+The Github stargazer count makes filtering the heavy hitters
-the plugins a snap, and the rest is up to the frontend.
+from the plugins a snap, and the rest is up to the frontend.

-Also worth noting: it's all async – so don't worry if you've got kitchen-sink-grade
+Also worth noting: it's all async – so don't worry if you've got kitchen-
-dependencies.
+sink-grade dependencies.

 This is a nascent module that is bound to require some TLC.
-If you encounter any
+If you encounter
-rough edges, please don't hesitate to drop me a line.
+any rough edges, please don't hesitate to drop me a line.